 Your initial assessment will involve a full medical history and a relevant physical examination.
 Your Chiropractor will discuss with you what factors affect and compromise your present condition.
 Once a diagnosis has been established and explained to you, your chiropractor will compile a treatment plan which will be tailored to your individual needs.

 The primary course of treatment used by your Chiropractor is specific Chiropractic adjustments.
 This will help to return individual bones to their proper motion and position and correct the neurological reflexes in and around your spine.
 There are many ways of using carefully directed and controlled pressure to restore better position and motion to ‘stuck’ or fixated (spinal) joints.
 This may require a quick thrust, or in other instances slow continued pressure.
 In some cases special tables or instruments such as the Activator are used.
-Chiropractors are fully trained in assessing and treating problems with other joints and soft tissues.
+Chiropractors are fully trained in assessing and treating problems with all joints and soft tissues.